Updated Apr 08, 2026

-The aim of this study was to determine the impact a pre-lecture activity could have on students’ comprehension of a gross anatomy lecture.
-In this case, the pre-lecture activity was viewing an educational video.
-The authors hypothesised that by viewing a preparatory video, students would attain some knowledge in advance, lessening the cognitive load required during the lecture, as well as the demand for 3D visualisation by the students.
+The aim of this study was to test whether a pre-lecture activity could improve students’ comprehension of a gross anatomy lecture.
+In this case, the activity was a short educational video.
+The authors hypothesised that giving students some prior knowledge before the lecture would reduce cognitive load during the session and lessen the demand on their 3D visualisation skills.

-For two consecutive academic years, 254 first year medical students at the Universiti Sains Malaysia (USM) volunteered to take part in this study.
-The consenting students were separated into two different groups.
-Both groups were required to watch a video for 15 minutes immediately before attending the lecture.
-Group A watched the first 15 minutes of an action movie.
-Group B watched a five-minute educational video on the anatomy of the heart, repeated three times.
-This included animated 3D diagrams with labels and oral explanations, as well as analogies to describe aspects of the heart and an introduction to clinical applications.
-The subject of the succeeding lecture attended by all students was the gross anatomy of the heart.
-After attending the lecture, both groups of students were asked to answer ten multiple choice true-false questions (MTFQs) based on the desired learning outcomes of the lecture.
+Across two consecutive academic years, 254 first-year medical students at the Universiti Sains Malaysia (USM) volunteered to take part.
+The students were split into two groups, and both groups watched a video for 15 minutes immediately before the lecture.
+Group A watched the first 15 minutes of an action film.
+Group B watched a five-minute educational video on heart anatomy three times.
+That video included animated 3D diagrams with labels, spoken explanations, analogies, and an introduction to clinical applications.
+All students then attended a lecture on the gross anatomy of the heart and completed ten multiple-choice true-false questions aligned with the lecture’s intended learning outcomes.

-In both academic years, the students exposed to the educational video (Group B) outperformed their peers who were exposed to an action movie.
-While in the second year this difference was not statistically significant, it was highly significant in the first.
-When results were combined for both years, the effect was also statistically significant.
-This led the authors to conclude that a pre-lecture educational video can positively influence students’ comprehension in the succeeding lecture.
-These findings aligned with several similar studies.
-For example, Moravec et al. (2010) found that students performed significantly better in post-lecture tasks when provided with different types of pre-lecture activities; namely a worksheet and a narrated PowerPoint video.
-Similarly, Stull et al. (2011) discovered that academic achievement was positively associated with an organised pre-lecture activity in the form of an online quiz.
-Seery and Donnelly (2012) also concluded that a structured pre-lecture task equalised the playing field between students with and without prior knowledge of the taught topic.
+In both academic years, the students who watched the educational video, Group B, outperformed those who watched the action film.
+The second-year difference was not statistically significant on its own, but the first-year result was highly significant, and the combined result across both years was statistically significant.
+For lecturers, the practical takeaway is clear: a short, well-structured pre-lecture video can improve comprehension of a difficult lecture.
+The findings also align with related studies.
+Moravec et al. (2010) found that students performed significantly better in post-lecture tasks when they completed pre-lecture activities such as a worksheet or a narrated PowerPoint video.
+Stull et al. (2011) similarly found that academic achievement improved when students completed an organised pre-lecture online quiz.
+Seery and Donnelly (2012) also concluded that a structured pre-lecture task helped narrow the gap between students with and without prior knowledge of the topic.

 [Source Paper] Hadie SN, Simok A, Shamsuddin S, Mohammad J, Determining the impact of pre-lecture educational video on comprehension of a difficult gross anatomy lecture,